devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Streams

 Streams [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams) are one of the core technologies behind reactive programming [(Boelens 2018a)](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/).
 And we’ll use them heavily in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
 But what exactly are *streams*?
-As Andrew Brogdon put’s it in one of Googles official Dart tutorials, Streams are to Future what Iterables are to synchronous data types [(Google LLC 2019d)](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t=345s).
-You can think of streams as one continuos flow of data.
-Data can be put into the stream, other parties can subscribe/listen to a given stream and be notified once a new peace of data enters the stream.
+As Andrew Brogdon put’s it in one of Google’s official Dart tutorials, Streams are to Future what Iterables are to synchronous data types [(Google LLC 2019d)](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t=345s).
+You can think of streams as one continuous flow of data.
+Data can be put into the stream, other parties can subscribe/listen to a given stream and be notified once a new piece of data enters the stream.

 ![Data Stream](https://github.com/Fasust/flutter-guide/wiki//images/stream.PNG)

 *Figure 10: Data Stream*

 Okay, but how does it look in Dart code?
-Fist we initialize a SteamBuilder [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams) to generate a new stream.
+First, we initialize a SteamBuilder [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams) to generate a new stream.
 The StreamBuilder gives us access to a *sink*, that we can use to put data into the stream and the actual *stream*, which we can use to read data from the stream:

 ``` dart
 main(List<String> arguments) {